Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Je gebruikt een niet-ondersteunde browser.
 Deze site kan er anders uitzien dan je verwacht.

-The one-year programme (60 EC) consists of two semesters.
-The core themes and competencies taught in the master track Youth at Risk are relevant internationally.
-A first fundament is that child and adolescent development are inherently social in nature.
-A second fundament of this master track is the preventive focus on child and adolescent development.
+This one-year programme (60 EC) consists of two semesters, during which you will explore globally relevant core themes and skills about youth at risk.
+First and foremost, you will learn that child and adolescent development is inherently social in nature.
+Another core theme of this track is the preventive focus on youth development.

 • Semester 1